 Like Bitcoin, Zcash creates currency when blocks are mined.
 The value created on mining a block is called the block subsidy.

-It is composed of a miner subsidy and a Founders' Reward.
+The block subsidy is composed of a miner subsidy and a Founders' Reward.

 As in Bitcoin, the miner of a block also receives transaction fees.

 The calculations of the block subsidy, miner subsidy, and Founders' Reward depend on the block height, as defined in § 3.3 'The Block Chain' on p.
-9.
+10.

-These calculations are described in § 6.5 'Calculation of Block Subsidy and Founders' Reward' on p.
-46.
+The calculations are described in §7.5 'Calculation of Block Subsidy and Founders' Reward' on p.
+49.